machinat/sociably/website/docs/rendering-elements.md

 );
 ```

 You can only use native component corresponded to the platform of bot.
-If a bot receive a native component from a different platform when `render`, it would immediately throw at render time.
+If a bot receive a native component from a different platform when `render`, it would immediately throw at run time.

 ### Pause